Switzerland’s Leading Startup Accelerators: Top 5 Programs 2026

 Swisscom Ventures invested in a STEM startup – Labster in 2018.
 They went through Kickstart Innovation’s program, which is how we met them.
 The scaleup has raised over CHF 60 million by now.
 It’s just one of the many alumni stories from Kickstart that show the possibility of scale, growth and success.

-One of the most interesting things about DART Labs is that they’re based in both Zurich and San Francisco – meaning not only do they support your startup’s growth in Europe, but they also support expansion to the US.
+One of the most interesting things about DART is that it operates from both Zurich and San Francisco (via swissnex) — so they don’t just support your growth in Europe, they actively help you land and scale in the US.

-Portfolio companies include Capskin, Imverse & Orbillion Bio
+Portfolio companies include Bea Fertility, Orbillion Bio & Perivision.

 The startup accelerator focuses on developing ICT, Engineering and Life Sciences startup companies in Geneva.

-It’s one of the longest programs on the list, lasting around three years, during which time they provide all of the mentoring, advice and networking opportunities you can expect from a premier accelerator program.
+It’s one of the longest programs on the list, lasting up to three years, during which time they provide all of the mentoring, advice and networking opportunities you can expect from a premier accelerator program.
 This includes workshops, legal support, fundraising advice, pitch training and admin support.

 Fongit offers three different types of funding depending on your startup stage: